MACE US TACTICAL MISSILES

 TM-76B (CGM-13B)

 A Mace B nose section sits ready for checkout at a Guidance Systems Checkout (GSC) station in the MSA area at Bitburg.
-The theodolite, called an Azimuth Alignment Unit, or simply the AAU, was used to reference the IG platform for checkout.
+The Azimuth Alignment Unit, a K&E theodolite, called simply the AAU, was used to reference the IG gyro platform for checkout.

 Photo by George Mindling (kayakpaddler2010@gmail.com)